 Although you might lose weight faster eating only 900 calories a day, there are some side effects and possible health risks.
 Common, although often temporary, complaints include fatigue, constipation, nausea and diarrhea.
 A more serious issue might include the formation of gallstones, which is linked to the rapid weight loss.

-Unfortunately, weight regain is also a common side effect, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Unfortunately, weight regain is also a common side effect, according to a 36-month study of 70 people with obesity from the April 2015 issue of Obesity Facts.
 You may be able to prevent or limit gains by getting the proper support after you've lost the weight through participation in a weight-maintenance program that includes exercise and a mindful approach to eating.